 Because more young girls were marrying, the demand for attractive brides grew, and the bridal gown began to evolve as a result.
 Wedding gowns were no longer pure white in the early nineteenth century; instead, they were often constructed of satin with puffed sleeves and wide skirts.
 Due to their tight necklines and sheer amounts of fabric, these gowns, especially those worn by young girls, were considered quite exposing.
 In fact, these gowns were dubbed “naughty bridal” gowns.
 It was not uncommon for the bride to be forced to wear these garments in public while being asked to stand out from the crowd.

-This trend was eventually changed, as many young American women were willing to stand their ground and demand a wedding dress that was less revealing.
-Leading designer Mary Quant began the tradition of designing wedding dresses for women who wanted them to be less revealing.
-The dressmaker initially designed a series of dresses that would help a young woman to be both comfortable and beautiful.
-After her death, this revolutionary gown designer was able to continue the same trend, but in a much more limited fashion.
-While there were still some puffy sleeves and full skirts available for young girls, the gowns were no longer meant to be skimpy.
+This trend was subsequently reversed, as many young American women were willing to stand up and demand a less exposing wedding gown.
+Mary Quant, a well-known designer, started a trend of making wedding gowns for women who wanted them to be less exposing.
+Initially, the dressmaker created a line of garments that would allow a young woman to be both comfortable and attractive.
+This groundbreaking gown designer was able to continue the trend after her death, although in a far more limited way.
+While there were still some dresses offered for young girls with puffy sleeves and big skirts, the gowns were no longer supposed to be revealing.

-Today, the wedding dress industry has finally caught up with demand, and manufacturers have designed lingerie and other apparel meant to be worn under a wedding dress.
-This is not necessarily a bad thing.
-In fact, many brides choose to wear these products so that they can wear their old wedding dresses beneath their gowns.
-If you have spent your entire life in the bridal business, you likely have fond memories of attending dress rehearsals.
-While this may not really help you decide on a color, it does provide a glimpse into the times when each wedding dress was created.
+Today, the bridal gown business has finally caught up with demand, and manufacturers have created lingerie and other items to wear beneath a wedding gown.
+This isn’t always a negative thing.
+Many brides opt for these products so that they can wear their old wedding gowns underneath their gowns.
+If you’ve spent your entire career in the bridal industry, you’re probably familiar with dress rehearsals.
+While this may not help you choose a color, it does give you a sense of the era in which each bridal gown was designed.